jvmastro/School_District_Analysis/README.md

 ## Project Overview

-A school board has granted access to informationrelating to schools in a certain district and the standarzied test scores (math and reading) for each school.
+A school board has granted access to information relating to schools in a certain district and the standarzied test scores (math and reading) for each school.
 The board would like to have an analysis performed on the student and school data provided to see how well these schools are performing and how funding is allocated.

 After an intial analysis was performed, the school board detailed that scores from 9th graders at Thomas High School had been deemed inadmissibale and must be removed from the calculations.

-Detailed below is the method taken to analyze the two data sets (students and school sets), how they related to one another, and the results after THS scores ahd been removed.
+Detailed below is the method taken to analyze the two data sets (students and school sets), how they related to one another, and the results after THS scores had been removed.

 ## Tools